Reasons a Bank Balance Will Differ from a Company's Balance

 Some of the reasons for a difference between the balance on the bank statement and the balance on the books include:

 - Bank service charges and check printing charges

 - Electronic charges and deposits that appear on the bank statement but are not yet recorded in the company's records

-If an item is on the books but has not yet appeared on the bank statement (outstanding checks, deposits in transit), the items are entered as an adjustment to the balance per bank statement.
+Any items that are already recorded in the company's general ledger accounts, but have not yet appeared on the bank statement (outstanding checks, deposits in transit), will be noted as an adjustment to the balance per bank statement.
 Outstanding checks are a deduction to the balance per bank; deposits in transit are an addition to the balance per bank.